jlinoff/pam/PROPOSAL.md

 - **The local-only claims.** "Fully local — no server traffic after page load" and "Offline use: Full — no dependency on external service" become false once breach checking is enabled.
 They need qualifying, not deleting.
+- **Reason 11: Breached Passwords Detection** — a "reasons to use PAM" section parallel to Reason 10. **Write it when the feature lands, not before.** The README would otherwise claim a capability PAM does not have, which is the same failure as leaving the local-only claim in place after breach checking arrives, just in the other direction.

 - **The comparison table row** on audit/breach alerts.
 It currently says PAM loses because it "cannot alert you when third-party sites are breached" and cites 1Password flagging "breached, weak, and reused" passwords.
 PAM now does reuse and will do breach; the row needs splitting rather than editing.
+  **Done for reuse:** the row is now two — "Reused password detection" (a tie on capability, a PAM win on disclosure, since the same answer is computed without anything leaving the device) and "Breach alerts" (still a PAM loss).
+  The breach row changes when the feature ships.
 - Regenerated preference screenshots (the Search and Administration tabs are already stale — they predate `searchPasswordFieldValues`).